 For those who decide to go on your own and drive you can park cars and motorbikes inside the designated parking lot at gate two for 10,000 VND (.40c USD).

 On The Mountain

-There are two entrances to Marble Mountains: Gate one is at the bottom of a long, daunting flight of stairs, at the base of the glass elevator; and Gate two is further down the road along the left side of the mountain.
-Both entrances cost 40,000 VND (1.70 USD) per person to enter, although the second, further entrance has an easier climb and is less-frequented.
+There are two entrances to Marble Mountains.
+Gate one is at the bottom of a long, daunting flight of stairs, at the base of the glass elevator.
+Gate two is further down the road along the left side of the mountain.
+Both entrances cost 40,000 VND (1.70 USD) per person to enter.
+Although the second, further entrance has an easier climb and is less-frequented.
 The elevator costs an additional 15,000 VND (.65c USD) per person, each way.
-The 156 step climb at the main entrance is not particularly difficult and offers some interesting views of shrines and stone-carved friezes on your way up; but beware, the stairs are made of marble and can be slippery.
+The 156 step climb at the main entrance is not particularly difficult and offers some interesting views of shrines and stone-carved friezes on your way up.
+But beware, the stairs are made of marble and can be slippery.

 Hidden Hint: Save your legs for exploring the paths and caves by taking the elevator up and walking back down.
 There are plenty of stairs to negotiate around the rest of the site!
 At the main ticket office, it is assumed that you want both entrances and return elevator tickets, so be clear about what you want to purchase.

 At the ticket office, you can also purchase a map of Mt.
 Thuy’s attractions for 15,000 VND (.65c USD).
 There are also large, detailed signs with maps throughout the area.